 * "These people are a pestilence upon our land.
 They carry every disease known to mankind."

 * "These refugees are being kicked out of their country for good reasons.
 They can't follow laws.
 And when you can't follow laws, you have to sleep in a tent.
 That's your punishment for not being loyal to your government and to your leader.
 I don't care if they are suffering.
-They are going into nations to take others' jobs, to get very little pay so that the countrymen will be a minority,.
+They are going into other nations to take others' jobs, to get very little pay so that the countrymen will be a minority,.
 It's an invasion.
 I say "Stay in your tents and spread disease!
-We don't need to have a pandemic!
-And if the rest of you don't follow me, you will all be in the poor house!"
+We don't need to have the pandemic in our country!
+And if the rest of you don't follow me, you will all live in a tent too!"

 * "I will incite more fear and vengeance into people that aren't with us than ever before.
 You know that they eat rats, and then become like rats themselves."